jarrodmillman/pose-stats/description.md

 # Broader Impacts

-The broader impacts of this proposal are in establishing better software engineering practices in the  statistical community.
-This will result in better onboarding pathways to involve young researchers, healthier and more inclusive community practices and resources that can be applied to other projects and fields.
+The proposed OSE will act to establish better software engineering practices in the statistical community, provide onboarding pathways for involving young researchers, while documenting and implementing healthy and inclusive community practices that can be replicated in other communities.
-In addition, this is expected to result in more statistical libraries available to researchers using Python as well as a cross pollination of best practices between `R` and Python.
+This is expected to result in more statistical libraries being available to researchers using Python, as well as a cross pollination of best practices between `R` and Python.

 <!--